 - Inadequate flexibility for the demands of the sport.

 What do these mean:

-- Chronic load is the work we put in over months and years.
+- Chronic load is the work done over months and years.
 The more consistent we are from year to year the more resilience we put in the “Body Bank.”
 It is important to maintain fitness and avoid long stretches away from the court.